 This building society very quickly came back with an offer of a reduced loan, stating that the property would not self-fund within its rules.

 After all the effort that Nicolas had put in to secure the property, he could see his dream slipping away.
-Fortunately, Nicolas “Googled” Holiday Let Mortgages and quickly found us.
+Fortunately, Nicolas quickly found us and explained his predicament.

 We approached a more flexible lender that has a “special situations product” available.
 This product uses a combination of rental and personal income to determine the maximum loan facility available and consequently the lending facility was quickly approved Nicolas is now enjoying his dream of Holiday Let/Home ownership.